 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where bavenite typically forms.
+Look in granite pegmatites country, the host setting where bavenite typically forms.
 If you start seeing beryl, albite, quartz in float, you are in the right ground.
 Field specimens usually show a acicular, fibrous, radiating lath-like crystals habit, so train your eye for that shape before scanning the outcrop.